 As a coach and as parents, we should encourage them to pursue this mindset instead of adding additional pressure.
 Fostering growth for our players is the best way to help the sport grow.

 As a coach, the most rewarding feeling is seeing a player who loves the game — regardless of the score — step out onto the pitch and have the time of their life.

 We all have moments in our football career that stick out in our minds.
-But we can all recall at least one grassroots coach that has helped us experience those moments.
+But we can all recall at least one grassroots coach who has helped us experience those moments.